PriNova/amp-prompting-workflows/README.md

 ## Overview

-This repository contains a comprehensive collection of **file-based sub-agent orchestration workflows** for Amp CLI.
+This repository contains a comprehensive collection of **file-based sub-agent orchestration workflows** for Amp.
 These workflows leverage persistent document-based communication between sub-agents to achieve superior reliability, knowledge preservation, and execution efficiency compared to traditional briefing-based approaches.

 **Two variants available:**
 - **Full workflows** ([file-based/](file-based/)): Comprehensive analysis and documentation for complex projects